Ascend/pytorch/docs/zh/PyTorch API支持清单.md

 FairseqDropout using on npu device

- A penalty item is added on the basis of DIoU, and CIoU is proposed.

-- Notes:

-   Util now, ciou only support is_cross==False, atan_sub_flag==True.

 - Args：
   -  p (float): probability of an element to be zeroed.
   - module_name (string): the name of the model